sagearbor/dcriCrawl/README.md

-# dcriCrawl - AI Usage & Data Policy Web Crawler
+AI Usage & Data Policy Web Crawler
 A Python-based solution to crawl organizational websites, detect AI usage, and extract related data usage policies.
 The findings are presented in a filterable, multi-page web interface with AI-powered search and shareable, URL-based filters.

 Features